The DNAinfo archives brought to you by WNYC.Read the press release here.

 What's a 3-D mammogram?
 Why would you want one?
 We have all the answers.

-Get Our Daily New York City Newsletter
+Get our New York City news and alerts!

 Thank you for signing up!

 Would you like to sign up for additional newsletters?

 Thank you for signing up for additional newsletters.